meetjestad/mjs_boards/README.md

 board and toggle the RESET button while the BOOT0 pins are shorted (e.g. using a jumper).
 This forces the board into bootloader mode and should allow a single upload to succeed.

+## License
+The files in this repository are distributed under various licenses.
+Each file lists the license that applies to it.